chamula/ZT-Automation/README.md

+The purpose of this repo is the house the Mission Engineering Cyber Team's effort to build a custom Azure Policy Initiative incorporating DoD Zero Trust requirements with Azure builtin policy definitions.

 # Microsoft Zero Trust
-This is an effort to build a custom Azure Policy Initiative incorporating DoD Zero Trust requirements with Azure builtin policy definitions.

-For example, the Microsoft Zero Trust Policy is currently a custom policy initiative assembled using builtin policy definitions applicable to our analysis of Zero Trust.
+The Microsoft Zero Trust Policy is currently a custom policy initiative assembled using builtin policy definitions applicable to our analysis of Zero Trust.
 Microsoft Zero Trust helps organizations align to the Zero Trust requirements and guidance released by many organizations including:
 - Executive Order on Improving the Nation’s Cybersecurity
 - OMB 22-09 Moving the U.S. Government Toward Zero Trust Cybersecurity Principles
 - CISA’s Zero Trust Maturity Model